hbae003/rshell/README.md

 - Throws an error when not given a real executable command
 - Throws an error when given improper connectors (ex &&&, |||)
-- Some connectors fail with improper arguments (ex rm nonexistentfile || cmd)
 - cd command does not work
 - Host name cannot be larger than 200 characters
 - # cannot be a name of file or echoed
-- || does not work if used consecutively more than twice